wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_createpsbt.md

 ---
-title: btg:createpsbt \[POST\]
+title: btg:createpsbt - Bitcoin Gold
-description: Creates a transaction in the Partially Signed Transaction format.Implements the Creator role.
+description: Example code for the btg:createpsbt json-rpc method. Сomplete guide on how to use btg:createpsbt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters